 The WCAG, produced by the Web Accessibility Initiative (WAI), provide guidance on how to be 508 compliant.
-The recommendations include how to make text easier to read for disabled users and screen readers, and guidelines for descriptive tags on visual content, such as videos and images, to aid visually impaired users, with priority levels of 1, 2 or 3:
+The recommendations include how to make text easier to read for users of screen readers and assistive technology, and guidelines for descriptive tags on visual content, such as videos and images, to aid users with low or limited vision, with priority levels of 1, 2 or 3:

 - A – a basic requirement for most groups to be able to use Web documents

 - AA – will remove significant barriers to accessing Web documents

 - AAA – will improve access to Web documents